Balinese ride: rice fields, temples and markets

 Too bad.
 If one day you follow this splendid small coastal road as I do, turn off at the yellow iron bridge, follow at low speed the bad road full of holes, wave to the children, don't run over the chickens and stop at a flight of stairs on your right.
 There it is.

-Updated on August 19, 2009 : discover pictures of this beautiful beach (Pantai Songean, his real name) in this article, posted one year later:
+Updated August 19, 2009.
+Check out images of this lovely beach (Pantai Songean, as it's really called, it seems) in this article, posted a year later:

 😎